bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Homogenization

 `Homogenization` is a mechanical process that aims to stop fat globules from `creaming`.
-I involves sending the milk under high pressure through a screen with openings smaller that the fat globules.
+It involves sending the milk under high pressure through a screen with openings smaller that the fat globules.
 Goat, sheep and buffalo milk are NOT naturally homogenized.
 They just don't have cryoglobulins, so `creaming` occurs **much** slower.
 Homogenized milk tends to not drain and lose whey during the draining process, making it a bad choice for some types of cheeses.

 ##### Cold Storage of Milk